sergeybratus/RE-basics-W22/readings.md

 Get it: <https://www.uclibc.org/docs/psABI-x86_64.pdf>

-Read sections 3.1 and 3.2; then sections 4 and 5.
+Read sections 3.1 and 3.2.
+(In our next class, we'll be addressing sections 4 and 5.)

 On page 20 of the AMD64 ABI document, find how integer and pointer arguments are passed to functions: